rsnodgrass/hassio-addons/radiora-classic-bridge/README.md

 ### Hass.io Setup

-1. In the Hass.io "Add-On Store" on your Home Assistant instance, add this repository URL:
+1. In the Hass.io "Add-On Store" on your Home Assistant, add the repository URL:
 <pre>
      https://github.com/rsnodgrass/hassio-addons
 </pre>